 LeanData's Orchestration product is the platform's foundation.
 It uses a drag-and-drop FlowBuilder interface where RevOps teams configure multi-condition lead routing logic visually, replacing Salesforce assignment rules and custom code.

-At the core sits LeanData's AI-powered matching engine, which evaluates multiple fields (company name, email, website, address, phone) using fuzzy logic to interpret natural variation and achieve 95% accuracy when connecting leads to existing accounts.
+At the core sits LeanData's matching engine, which evaluates multiple fields (company name, email, website, address, phone) using fuzzy logic to interpret natural variation and achieve 95% accuracy when connecting leads to existing accounts.
 The engine supports standard, alternate, and custom fields so teams can define matching criteria for their Salesforce environment.

 The orchestration extends beyond lead routing into pipeline acceleration and post-sale work.
 LeanData can hand off accounts to customer success teams for onboarding, route cases with SLAs to the right support expert, and alert CSMs to churn risk from dips in product usage or health scores.
 Throughout every workflow, complete audit logs show the full decision path each record took.